StefanoLema/Y4-Undergraduate-Project---Portfolio-Optimization--A-Volatility-Driven-Scenario-Generation-Approach/README.md

-This repository contains all the code and outputs of the Y4 Undergraduate "Project: Portfolio Optimization: A Volatility-Driven Scenario Generation Approach"
+This repository contains all the code and outputs of the Y4 Undergraduate Project: "Portfolio Optimization: A Volatility-Driven Scenario Generation Approach"

 Project Abstract: